Frank Fujita: Early years

 Fujita's father was born in a village near Nagasaki, Japan, and after learning English while at school he was sent to the United States to learn American methods of agriculture.
 Arriving in June 1914, he took a Western name and became embroiled in gambling in Los Angeles.
 He worked for the Salvation Army before training as a chef on the Rock Island Rail Road.
-He met his future wife, Isa Pearl Elliott, in a hotel within Rock Island, Illinois, and the two were married in 1919.
+He met his future wife, Isa Pearl Elliott, at a hotel in Rock Island, Illinois, and the two were married in 1919.

 Fujita was the second of five children, born on October 20, 1921, in Lawton while his father worked in the food industry in Oklahoma, enhancing his income further with gambling wins and moonlighting in artistry and sign painting.
 Fujita and his siblings were encouraged to absorb the culture of the United States and become "one hundred percent American".
 Fujita joined the American Boy Scouts upon moving to El Reno, and survived well under his father's healthy income during the Great Depression.
 It was at this time that he earned the nickname "Foo", based on a childhood pet.
 His drawings of this cat attracted local media interest from The Abilene Reporter News in 1937, a local newspaper from Abilene, Texas.
 He obtained work as a cartoonist for a local school newspaper and as a stage hand in various theatre plays.